It is time for meteorologists—when reporting on extreme world high temperatures—to publish the concurrent data on relative humidity.

 Note that the revolution will not be air-conditioned:

-For every unit of heat removed from an interior space, two units of heat are released to the atmosphere* and both of those units must be supported by the electrical grid.
+For every unit of heat removed by air-conditioning from an interior space, roughly 1.1 units of heat are added to the exterior atmosphere*, 0.1 of which must be supported by the electrical grid.
 Electrical grid overloads and failures will become common, and may even become permanent over many weeks at a time (cf. Texas, winter 2021).